Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 This is a small guide of questions that will help you to identify your target audience:

-- What: What are they looking for when they come to your site?
-What is their technological skill level and what do they do online?
+What: What are they looking for when they come to your site?
+What is their technical skill level and what do they do online?
 What are their budgets and spending habits?
 What age are they?
 What colors, styles, fonts, and phrasing will appeal to them?

 Having this information will help you greatly, because knowing your audience will have a huge impact on your website’s traffic, and at the same time will grant you brand awareness.

 It’s imperative to know what kind of content will be used on the website.
-Will this include video, audio, images or other type of content?
-Will it need a blog, product reviews, a premium content area or a specific feature?
-There are many content considerations that need to be determined prior to creating the design framework of the website.
+Will this include video, audio, images, or another type of content?
+Will it need a blog, product reviews, a premium content area, or a specific feature?
+There are many content considerations that need to be determined prior to create the design framework of the website.
 Unfortunately, many clients are often at a loss when it comes to content creation.
 Most know what pages they want, but not what will actually go on these pages.
-If this is the case, the client and the website designer should work together to decide a content plan that is in the best for the website.
+If this is the case, the client and the website designer should work together to decide on a content plan that is the best for the website.
 You always can hire a company that offers content creation as a service, this way you can guarantee a professional result.

-After gathering this information, you should stablish your goals.
-Ask yourself: What is your ultimate goals?
-And How are you going to achieve those goals?
-Once you stablish the main goals of your site, you can effectively organize and prioritize the tasks and content After setting your main goal, you should break it into smaller goals that will act as milestones along the path to your main goal.
-As you track your successes and failures with this smaller goals you will know where you need to make adjustments and corrections to make sure you achieve your main goal.
+After gathering this information, you should establish your goals.
+Ask yourself: What are your ultimate goals?
+And how are you going to achieve those goals?
+Once you establish the main goals of your site, you can effectively organize and prioritize the tasks and content After setting your main goal, you should break it into smaller goals that will act as milestones along the path to your main goal.
+As you track your successes and failures with these smaller goals you will know where you need to make adjustments and corrections to make sure you achieve your main goal.
 If you fail to track your progress, you might as well fail your main goal.

 At NILEAD we believe that spending time with our customers to understand their businesses before even starting a single draw or line of code is essential to build a successful website.
 This way we get to know more about businesses and what they need and avoid making assumptions, which may or may not be correct.
-A few hours spend in the beginning of the process will save 20 hours of development time, preventing missing deadlines, cost overruns and client dissatisfaction.
+A few hours spent at the beginning of the process will save 20 hours of development time, preventing missing deadlines, cost overruns, and client dissatisfaction.